 However, you should consider upgrading to a premium plan (perhaps Kaspersky Total Security) as the best paid suites outperform the free ones.

 Next up is Kaspersky Anti-Virus.
-It adds a game mode feature (minimizes notifications for uninterrupted experience), a vulnerability scanner (scans for outdated software and vulnerabilities in your operating system), and also adds protection against ransomware (a type of malware that steals or blocks access to your important data unless you pay ransom).
+It adds a game mode feature (minimizes notifications for uninterrupted experience), a vulnerability scanner (scans for outdated software and vulnerabilities in your operating system), and also adds protection against ransomware (a type of malware that steals or blocks access to your important data unless you pay a ransom amount).

 Another level up is Kaspersky Internet Security.
 It adds a two-way firewall (monitors network traffic and blocks attacks), a hardened browser for safe banking/shopping, and also includes webcam and microphone protection.

 A basic-level parental control filter is also part of the ‘Internet Security’ plan.
 It prevents your kids from seeing inappropriate content and also helps you manage their social media usage.

 Kaspersky Total Security is the company’s top-tier suite, adding a file shredder (enables you to securely delete your sensitive files so no one can recover them), an unlimited password manager, and an automatic backup software (with 2GB of online space).

 A more advanced parental control filter and a file encryption utility is also included in the ‘Total Security’ suite.